apache/druid/docs/multi-stage-query/msq-tutorial-connect-external-data.md

 ---
 id: connect-external-data
-title: Tutorial - Connect external data
+title: Tutorial - Connect external data for SQL-based ingestion
 description: How to generate a query that references externally hosted data
 ---